tino-brst/tabs-site/src/content/tabs/dave-matthews/gravedigger.md

 On the last repetition, skip the last chord.

-'Ring around the rosie ...'
+"Ring around the rosie ..."

 e|---1-------0-----3-------|
 B|---3-------1-----0---3---|